mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

      Part 5.
 (Optional but way cool) Transmit the light values to Node-RED using BLE
 -->

+:checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
+This single pdf will contain your responses to the questions marked with a checkered flag.
+It is important that you ***clearly label*** each answer with the project part number and that you provide your name and email address at the top of the .pdf.

 Many IoT applications monitor real time data from sensors and transmit these data to a service offering publish and subscribe capabilities.
 The service behaves as a broker.
 The sensor plays the role of publisher and it may have no idea who its subscribers are.
 It simply transmits data to the broker.
 A subscriber subscribes to messages from the broker and, in this way, is able to consume data from the sensors.